Parada (Paredes de Coura): Geography

-The parish is bounded with Padornelo to the north, Vascões and Bico e Cristelo to the south.
+The parish is bounded by Padornelo to the north, Vascões and Bico e Cristelo to the south.
 The source of the Rio Coura is near the parish.

 History

-On November 15, 1993, the Associação Cultural Desportiva e Social de Parada was founded, its first president was Manuel Pereira Araújo.
-The association brings in the good ways in the strength of the youch in the sporting and cultural fields, it finds the enthusiasm that represents the name of the parish.
+On November 15, 1993, the Associação Cultural Desportiva e Social de Parada was founded; its first president was Manuel Pereira Araújo.
+The association brings together the good ways in the strength of the youth in the sporting and cultural fields; it finds the notability that represents the name of the parish.
 The vitality of its youths that won 42 cups and 3 medals.
 One football (soccer) matches includes two first places with 13-15 in 1996 and in 1908, three second places, the other two were in 13-15 in 1995 and in 1997, it won three consecutive district titles along with inter-parish tournaments with 5-3 against Cunha in 1995 in penalty kicks, 1-0 against Resende in 1007 and 1-0 against Associação de Paredes de Coura in 1998.
 The soccer field was completed in 1998.